pwinckles/rocfl/README.md

 within the same object.
 This command attempts to mimic the behavior of GNU `mv` as closely as possible.

+##### Examples

-The following moves a directory into the object's root:
+Move a directory into the object's root:

 ``` console
 rocfl mv uri:foobar /path/to/src -- /
 ```

-This moves several files into a logical directory within the object:
+Move several files into a logical directory within the object:

 ``` console
 rocfl mv uri:foobar /path/to/files/* -- sub/dir
 ```

-Here an existing file is internally moved to a new location:
+Move an existing file internally to a new location:

 ``` console
 rocfl mv -i uri:foobar internal/file.txt -- new/location.txt